Open Data Hub logo

 true

-Enables admin users to add applications to the Open Data Hub dashboard Applications → Enabled page.
+Enables Open Data Hub administrators to add applications to the Open Data Hub dashboard Applications → Enabled page.
 To disable this ability, set the value to false.

 notebookController: enabled